“Creativity is contagious. Pass it on.”

 Who kept a diary as a teenager?
 I’m sure none of us realised we were helping our mental health at the time.
 The benefits of regular journaling are many and the explosion in journaling shouldn’t just be for us adults - our children could be doing it too!

-If you want to dig into this a little deeper, take a look at our blog 7 Tips for Journaling with Children.
+If you want to dig into this a little deeper, take a look at our blog How to Journal with Children.
 Alternatively, you can try our free downloadable PDF My Positive Day - for Kids as a starting point.
-You’ll find it in our Resource Libary here.
+You’ll find it in our Resource Library here.

 You’ll have seen Ali talking about her new allotment on her Instagram account this summer.
 It’s undoubtedly been a godsend for her, but gardening really benefits children too.
 Not only is it an ideal opportunity to talk to children about cycles in life and where we get our food from, it also has a very real positive effect on a child’s physical and mental health.